Kate Yingst, LSW, MSW

 Outside of my practice

+I also do some volunteer work by teaching about the Zones and Regulation, and coping with big emotions in elementary school classes sometimes.
 When I am not practicing Therapy I am spending time at home with my husband and two cats.
 I also enjoy pilates, reading a good book, and traveling.

 Get in Touch with Kate